Personal Injury Lawyer’s Take On: Nursing home abuse and neglect.

 According to the National Center on Elder Abuse, about one out of every three nursing home residents in America suffers from neglect.
 In one survey conducted by the Center, nearly half of all participating residents claimed they personally had been abused in some way, and nearly all of them claimed they had seen another patient being abused.

-sometimes poorly trained and don’t know how to properly care for the residents.
+The problem isn’t always that nursing home staff members are malicious – many obviously care a great deal about the patients.
+Often, the problem lies with the nursing home management.
+A large number of nursing homes are understaffed, and the staff they do have are sometimes poorly trained and don’t know how to properly care for the residents.
 Many nursing homes have high staff turnover, and as a result, patients get lost in the shuffle.
 And if management pays low wages and treats its staff poorly, the staff might not be motivated to treat patients the way they should.

 These conditions can lead to situations where patients are neglected or mistreated, resulting in physical and psychological harm … and in a number of cases, even death.
 In these instances, relative of the deceased or injured should contact a Personal Injury lawyer to discuss their case but it often doesn’t happen.